hadronlabs-org/drop-contracts/movevm/liquidity-provider/README.md

 #### 3. Build module

-It is as easy as `initiad move build`.
+It is as easy as `initiad move build --named-addresses "me=<your address from step 2>"`.

 #### 4. Deploy module